 I don’t think I need to go into any detail about what this guy meant to movie fans over the last 40 years.
 Everyone has a favorite Wes Craven movie.
 EVERYONE!
 Whether it’s Elm Street or Scream or something a little less commercially popular like The Serpent and the Rainbow, he managed to touch a nerve with virtually everyone that likes to be scared.
 Hell, I even liked Vampire in Brooklyn.
 One thing is certain, Wes was highly skilled at movie making.
 I can’t put a finger on which movie of his I like the most, but I guess that’s what made him so amazing at his craft.
 He kept the good stories coming, and for that I will be forever grateful.
 Thank you, Wes.
 For everything.

 What can I say.
 This dude is a legend.
 I can’t provide a biography of this guy without using google, but I know he was incredible.
-What does it matter where he got his start, or why he named his guitar Lucille (great story), or how he ended up as a pawn dealer in Trading Places.
+What does it matter where he got his start, or why he named his guitar Lucille (great story).
 Who cares.
 Just sit down, turn on his music, and enjoy the amazing sound that is B.B.
 King.
 I am so happy that my wife and I were able to see him live at the end of 2014.
 It was terrific.
 He did a lot of story telling, but when he fired up the strings on his Gibson guitar, you just sat back in your seat and reveled in his genius.
 There will never be another one like him, but you can listen to him whenever you want.
 Make a point to do so.
 Soon.
 Like right now.

 Roderick Toombs aka Rowdy Roddy Piper